How to Restore ‘Run as Different User’ in Windows 11

 - Restart your computer.

 You do not always need to enable the menu option.
-Simply hold the Shift key while right-clicking an application icon or file.
+Hold the Shift key while right-clicking an application icon or file.
 You will see Run as different user appear in the extended context menu automatically.

 Troubleshooting: Secondary Logon Service

 If the option does not appear, your Secondary Logon Service might be disabled.
 This service is required for the feature to function.
-Press Windows key + R, type services.msc, find Secondary Logon, right-click it, and select Start.
-Ensure the Startup type is set to Automatic.
+Press Windows key + R, type `regedit` (this opens the Registry Editor), find Secondary Logon, right-click it, and select Start.
+Ensure you set the Startup type to Automatic.

 Security Warning

 Using domain admin credentials on a shared or public machine is risky.
-Always ensure you close the application immediately after finishing your task to prevent unauthorized access to elevated privileges.
+Always close the application immediately after finishing your task to prevent unauthorized access to elevated privileges.

 Summary